 If you sustained serious injuries or your loved one was killed in a bicycle crash that was caused by another party’s negligence, you may be entitled to compensation.
 Balams Law Group represents victims and their families on a contingency fee basis, so you do not pay any fee unless you receive a financial award.

-Atlanta attorney Emanuel Balams will fight to get justice and hold negligent parties accountable.
-He represents clients involved in these kinds of bike accidents all over the city as well as surrounding locations in Cobb County, DeKalb County, Clayton County, Fulton County, and Gwinnett County.
+Atlanta attorney ReShea Balams will fight to get justice and hold negligent parties accountable.
+She represents clients involved in these kinds of bike accidents all over the city as well as surrounding locations in Cobb County, DeKalb County, Clayton County, Fulton County, and Gwinnett County.

 It is important to understand that you have a very limited amount of time to file a personal injury claim in these types of case.
 Let Balams Law Group evaluate your case and help you understand all your legal options by calling (404) 445-2005 today to set up a completely free initial consultation.